sonic-net/sonic-mgmt/docs/testplan/PMON-Services-Daemons-test-plan.md

       ```

 3. Perform the following steps for the list of the expected daemon
+	a.
+Verify the daemon is running and check if all expected DB data is populated
+   b.
+Disable the critical process autorestart if it's enabled using [disable_and_enable_autorestart](https://github.com/Azure/sonic-mgmt/blob/73830827460750d88ba0a5de71bb5c79ad33c46e/tests/process_monitoring/test_critical_process_monitoring.py#L37)
+	c.
+Stop the daemon using `sudo docker exec pmon supervisorctl stop {daemon}`
+   d.
+Verify the daemon is not running using `sudo docker exec pmon supervisorctl status {daemon}` and check if all DB data is cleared
+	e.
+Restart the daemon using `sudo docker exec pmon supervisorctl start {daemon}`
-	- Verify the daemon is running and report the daemon running status
+   f.
+Verify the daemon is running using `sudo docker exec pmon supervisorctl status {daemon}` and check if all expected DB data is populated
+   h.
+Repeat from step c to step f for all exit signals which the daemon can exit with
+   i.
+Enable the critical process autorestart

 ## Test case # 2 Data for chassisd daemon
 ### Test objective
-Verify the expected data for chassisd daemon
+Verify the expected data for chassisd daemon : This test is covered by [PMON-Chassis-Enhancements-test-plan](https://github.com/Azure/sonic-mgmt/blob/master/docs/testplan/PMON-Chassis-Enhancements-test-plan.md)
    - condition to start : "skip_chassisd" != true and [ -e "/usr/share/sonic/platform/chassisdb.conf" ]
 ### Test steps
 1. Verify the chassisd running status
-   - If it's not running, report the error status and go to the next
+   - If it's not running, report the error status
 2. Verify that module db data setting
    ```
    CHASSIS_INFO_TABLE = 'CHASSIS_TABLE'